Budgeting For Beginners: How To Build Your Plan And Find Financial Balance

 Give yourself grace while you figure it out.
 Maybe you will nail your budget on the first try or will take some time either finding out what method works for you or puzzling pieces from the methods and building your system that way.
 Personal Finance is that it is Personal + you have to personalize it for it to make sense.
 While some people need to work on managing their money via budgeting, some people need money to manage.
 Along with some folks who are a hybrid of both - to those that are a hybrid of both - build your money system (budgeting) now with the money you have now, and yield for the money you’re working towards.
 Even if you find yourself needing more money, the systems will give you the synergy to know how much more you need to make.
 The system gives you the specifics, so you can build a strategy.

 One of the things I want to call out is that it’s hard to find a free or low-cost option that would give you what you need.
 I would optimize those free trials (if offered) and then see which works not only for your money management function but your budget.
 Sometimes it costs money to track your money.
-But like I called out above, pen to paper or Excel to understand your expenses, bills and how money cycles through your household.
+But like I called out above, pen to paper or Excel to understand your expenses, bills, and how money cycles through your household.

 Test out any of the budgeting methods I listed above until you figure out how the figures add up to keep you seeing green vs always being in the red.
 Be patient and flexible.
 Finding the perfect budget ratio takes time and adjustments.
 Don't get discouraged if it doesn't click immediately.
-Continuously monitor your progress, review your goals, and adapt your budget accordingly.
+Monitor your progress, review your goals, and adapt your budget accordingly.